 Results of psychometric analyses indicated both the Religious Homogamy Questionnaire and the Marital Satisfaction Scale had good estimates of reliability for the sample.
 Results of exploratory factor analyses indicated both measures had multidimensional structures across sub-samples that were inconsistent with prior construct validation studies.
 Some significant differences in religiosity and marital satisfaction were found according to demographic characteristics, such as length of marriage, occupation level, and employment status.
 Religiosity was found to be an explanatory variable of marital satisfaction for the total sample and for Reform Jewish wives, but not among Reform Jewish husbands.
 In testing the religiosity factors as predictors of marital satisfaction, "Interpersonal and Social Jewish Relationships" was found to be an explanatory variable of marital satisfaction among the total sample.
 Religious heterogamy was not found to be an explanatory variable, but the regression model for Reform Jewish wives indicated a trend relationship.
 Structural equation modeling in future studies may further clarify the complex relationships among sociodemographics, religiosity, and marital satisfaction.

 Miller, Marvin E., "Relationship Between Religiosity and Marital Satisfication Among Reform Jewish Couples" (2008).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 227.